Learn why it’s important to use time tracking for freelancers and how to get started to set up more accurate and automated invoicing for your clients.

 HoneyBook Provides All-in-One Time Tracking for Freelancers

 What if you could automate lead tracking, client communication, time tracking, and invoicing with one app?
 HoneyBook’s all-in-one CRM is built from the ground up as a time and cost-saving tool for freelancers, small business owners, and gig workers.
-HoneyBook allows you to schedule time with prospective clients, send contracts, track project lifecycles, and then create and send invoices with minimal administrative time required.
+HoneyBook allows you to schedule time with prospective clients, send online contracts, track project lifecycles, and then create and send invoices with minimal administrative time required.

 Time tracking and invoicing for freelancers does not need to be complicated.
-A multi-functional and integrated time tracking tool can operate just like an administrative assistant, which is a boon for independent contractors, freelancers, and other small businesses with limited free capital.
+A multi-functional and integrated time tracking software can operate just like an administrative assistant, which is a boon for independent contractors, freelancers, and other small businesses with limited free capital.
 What’s more, the type of data that you can pull from a time tracker will allow you to run your business more efficiently.
 With time data in hand, you can run a cost-benefit analysis of your project or service catalog and then confidently make important business decisions, such as raising rates to match time investment or shift your project or service focus to increase your revenue.